anshulsamar/anshulsamar.github.io/_drafts/indianguidetolove.md

  Indian.
 You know there are like half a billion of them, but still.
 An Indian girl?
 God damn.
 Maybe if you’d been dating an ethnically ambiguous Mexican girl, everyone would have been happy - but you’re not dating an ethnically ambiguous Mexican girl.
-Your girl is from a country which used to be India; in fact, the one thing your grandmother warned you about, that she swore she would never forgive, was you dating a girl from a country which used to be India.
+This girl is from a country which used to be India; in fact, the one thing your grandmother warned you about, that she swore she would never forgive, was you dating a girl from a country which used to be India.
 I’ll